 Roman Clay

 This ultralow-VOC paste is based on gypsum plaster, which dries to a soft, tactile, stone-like texture.
 Venetian plaster and Roman clay are comparable, but Roman clay has a more natural texture.
 It is best for indoor applications, be it in the kitchen, living room, or fireplace area.
+Many residential painting Sydney specialists recommend Roman Clay for homeowners seeking to add character and warmth to their interiors.
 If you want your house to look sophisticated while having a textured, earthy and rustic look, Roman Clay can with the competition.

 It’s made with environmentally friendly material, and the natural properties of clay present in it can help control humidity and temperature.
 To maintain its inviting appearance, regular dusting is suggested.